oprypin/crsfml/gitbook/network-ftp.md

 ## Disconnecting from the FTP server

-You can close the connection with the server at any moment with the `disconnect` function.
+You can close the connection with the server at any moment with the `disconnect` method.

 ```ruby
 ftp.disconnect